 What makes it even harder is that many commercial feeds contain a high percentage of filler ingredients.
 Fillers that don’t provide much at all in the way of nutrition, fat or calories to birds.
 And that can be extremely important to a bird’s diet.
 Especially ones trying to survive in the winter!

-Overwintering birds such as cardinal, blue jays, starlings and many other birds all require more calories and fat content in their diet in order to stave off the frigid temperatures of winter.
+Overwintering birds such as cardinals, blue jays, starlings and many other birds all require more calories and fat content in their diet in order to stave off the frigid temperatures of winter.
 Unfortunately, many commercial bird feeds simply contain too many fillers that don’t give birds what they need the most.

 The good news is that with a few simple ingredients, you can create your own food quite easily.
 And, far less expensively too.
 Even better, if you can find the ingredients in bulk, you can lower your bird feeding costs even more.